EnricoGallus/flexitime/README.md

 # flexitime

-time tracking tool using React-Native with Redux
+Time tracking tool using React-Native with Reduxs